Incident Broadcast Protocol

 §1 Overview

-Flow: Driver 1-Tap → incidents INSERT → Hasura Event Trigger → NestJS handler (severity filter) → passenger targeting query → n8n webhook → dispatcher approval gate → BullMQ dispatch → Meta Cloud API → WhatsApp delivery.
+Flow: Driver 1-Tap → incidents INSERT → Hasura Event Trigger → NestJS handler (severity filter) → passenger targeting query → Communications workflow → dispatcher approval gate → BullMQ dispatch → Meta Cloud API → WhatsApp delivery.

 IncidentCreated is the sole trigger for all passenger broadcasts — DELAY, BREAKDOWN, and PASSENGER_ISSUE.
 For telemetry-detected delays (no driver-reported Incident), the ServiceLegDelayed handler auto-creates a system DELAY Incident, which fires IncidentCreated and enters this chain.
 See event-contracts-operations.md §ServiceLegDelayed.